kwoding/wiremock-rest-client/README.md

 - Default log level is `info`
 - Each log line contains a unique id to trace logs for a single request

-To configure a different log level:
+To configure a different log level, first install `log4js` in your project.
+Configuration can be set as follows.

 ```javascript
 import log4js from 'log4js';